Blood based tumour monitoring: precise, early, reliable

 FAQ

-cancertrack should ideally be performed at every important milestone during cancer disease and especially when the tumour has disappeared from conventional imaging / patient is under follow-up for recurrence monitoring.
+cancertrack should ideally be performed at every important milestone in the fight against cancer and especially when the tumour has disappeared from conventional imaging / patient is under follow-up for recurrence monitoring, usally every 3 - 12 months (depending on the severity of the disease).